Can a Quantum Computer Simulate Nuclear Magnetic Resonance Spectra Better than a Classical One?: Larger Molecules

-Here we discuss the performance of the solver when applied to larger molecules for which we do not have an exact solution.
-Instead of comparing against an exact case, the solution for each cluster size is compared against the largest size we can simulate (referred to as the ``reference'' size).
-As we examine the spectral function corresponding to smaller cluster sizes, if we eventually reach a cluster size beyond which we no longer see any significant differences between the smaller size and the reference size, then we will consider the solutions to have converged.
-While this does not represent a rigorous proof of convergence, it is nevertheless plausible, given that we have not found any examples in the exactly solvable case in which the accuracy of the solution suddenly jumped, especially not after reaching a plateau.
+Here we discuss the performance of the solver when applied to larger molecules.
+Since we do not possess an exact solution for these molecules, the spectral functions for smaller cluster sizes are instead compared against the spectral function for the largest cluster size we can reasonably simulate (referred to as the ``reference'' size).
+As we examine the spectral functions corresponding to smaller cluster sizes, if we eventually reach a point beyond which we no longer see any significant differences between the smaller size and the reference size, then we will consider the solutions to have converged.
+While this does not represent a rigorous proof that we have converged to the correct solution, it is nevertheless plausible, given that we have not found any examples in the exactly solvable case in which the accuracy of the solution suddenly jumps from one approximate calculation to the next after having reached a plateau.

 In Figures \ref{fig:larger_high_broad} and \ref{fig:larger_low_broad} we display the results of our analysis for a selection of ten molecules of various size, all of them with a reference cluster size of seventeen.
 Once again, we see that the convergence is better for higher field and higher broadening, and the agreement between a cluster size of sixteen and a cluster size of seventeen is exceptionally good in all cases.
-The worst convergence is for the case of Friedelin at low broadening, with error values of -2.77, -2.70, and -2.75 for high, low, and very low field, respectively.
-We also notice that the error values for the molecule tert-Butyl(tert-butylphosphanyl)phosphane, also named 1,2-di-tert-butyl-diphosphane, (referred to here as ``Diphosphane'') seem to progress in a somewhat erratic fashion, for several parameter regimes.
+According to our error metric, the molecule with the worst convergence would appear to be Friedelin at low broadening, with error values of -2.77, -2.70, and -2.75 for high, low, and very low field, respectively.
+We also notice that the error values for the molecule tert-Butyl(tert-butylphosphanyl)phosphane (also named 1,2-di-tert-butyl-diphosphane, referred to here as ``Diphosphane'') seem to progress in a somewhat erratic fashion from one cluster size to the next, for several parameter regimes.
+Even though these error values for Diphosphane are in principle very small, this erratic behaviour, along with the fact that Diphosphane is a highly symmetric molecule (similar to TPPO), is cause for suspicion.
 We briefly investigate the spectral functions of both of these molecules.